Manage Users, Groups, and Roles

 --roles replication_admin

-If the call is successful, the following is displayed.
+If the command is successful, the following message is displayed.

 SUCCESS: Group 'xdcrAdmin' was created

-For information on how to use the CLI to create a mapping between a Couchbase-Server user-group and an LDAP group, see Map Groups with the CLI.
+For more information about how to use the CLI to create a mapping between a Couchbase Server user group and an LDAP group, see Map Groups with the CLI.

 Delete a Group with the CLI

-To delete a group with the CLI, use the user-manage command as follows:
+To delete a group using the CLI, use the user-manage command as follows:

 /opt/couchbase/bin/couchbase-cli user-manage \